 Treatment of TMJ Disorder Glendale

 American researchers in the middle of the last century discovered the main patterns of the appearance and development of the disease of the temporomandibular joints (TMJ).
-With the invention of computers, diagnostic systems were developed that allow the accuracy of the tenths of a millimeter to determine the only true individual position for each person’s teeth.
+With the invention of computers, diagnostic systems were developed that allow the accuracy of the tenths of a millimeter to determine the only true individual position of each person’s teeth.

 If the Glendale dentist suspects structural abnormalities within the joint itself, further research may be necessary to clarify the treatment and the diagnosis.

-To assess the condition of the temporomandibular joint, orthopantomography, ultrasound, X-ray of the TMJ, computed tomography (CT) of the TMJ are performed.
+To assess the condition of the temporomandibular joint, orthopantomography, ultrasound, X-ray of the TMJ, and computed tomography (CT) of the TMJ are performed.
 You may need CT (computed tomography) to clarify the bone structure of the jaw and joint.